 In this test, drops are put in your eye to make the hole in the centre of your eye (called your pupil) wider.
 This is called dilating your pupils.
 A special magnifying lens is used to look inside your eye to see if you have a cataract and how bad it is.
 It's best to not drive for several hours after a dilated eye examination.

 A tonometry test

-Treatment involves removing the cloudy natural lens inside your eye and replacing it with a new clear artificial lens that has been selected to give good vision.
-The new lens cannot be rejected by the body and cannot go cloudy like your natural lens can.
+Treatment involves removing the cloudy natural lens inside your eye.
+Once the hazy cataract has been removed, a new clear plastic lens is inserted through a small cut (less than 2mm) into your eye.
+The new lens can't be rejected by your body and can't go cloudy like your natural lens can.

 Improving eye focus

 Complications are extremely rare following cataract surgery.
 Cataract surgery is the most commonly performed operation in the Western world and is one of the safest prosthetic operations known to humankind.